FredericHeem/starhackit/server/README.md

 ## Docker containers

 ### For development
-To install the docker containers for the various services such as RabbitMq and Postgres on the local machine, the [DevLab](https://github.com/TechnologyAdvice/DevLab) project is being used to containerize the development workflow, see its configuration file: [devlab.yml](server/devlab.yml)
+To install the docker containers for the various services such as RabbitMq and Postgres on the local machine, the [Binci](https://github.com/binci/binci) project is being used to containerize the development workflow, see its configuration file: [binci.yml](server/binci.yml)

     # cd server
-    # npm run devlabinstall
+    # npm run setup &

 To check that the containers are running: